grattan/R_at_Grattan/docs/Data_visualisation.md

 At the margins, sometimes these two ideas can be in conflict: maybe a 70-word definition in the middle of your chart would improve its technical accuracy, but it could confuse the average reader. ...

 Similarly, a bar chart is often the safest way to display data.
-But if the reader has stopped paying attention by your sixth consequtive bar chart, your point loses its punch.
+But if the reader has stopped paying attention by your sixth consecutive bar chart, your point loses its punch.^["Bar charts are evidence that you are dead inside" -- Amanda Cox, data editor for the New York Times.]

 The way we design charts -- much like our writing -- should always be honest, clear and engaging to the reader.